DigiBP/Team-Apples/README.md

 ## 9. Generate license key
+- The client decides to purchase a license key after paying for it.
+- Once the payment is completed, a new license key is generated.
+- The generated license key is then written back into the CRM (Customer Relationship Management) system.
+- The license key is associated with the client's credentials in the CRM system, ensuring it is properly linked to the client's profile.

 ![TO-BE-PROCESS/MAKE-Screenshots/9.
 Generate license key.png](https://github.com/DigiBP/Team-Apples/blob/1546a24de3f3222c595b6a0c8fbc52b69e984a95/TO-BE-PROCESS/MAKE-Screenshots/9.%20Generate%20license%20key.png)

 ## 10. Sent license key
+- With this scenario the license key is retrieved from the CRM and sent via E-mail to the client.
+- The e-mail always refers to the Chatbot in case the client has issues or questions they can get in touch with the Chatbot.

 ![TO-BE-PROCESS/MAKE-Screenshots/10.
 Sent license key.png](https://github.com/DigiBP/Team-Apples/blob/1546a24de3f3222c595b6a0c8fbc52b69e984a95/TO-BE-PROCESS/MAKE-Screenshots/10.%20Sent%20license%20key.png)

 ## 11. Sent license renewal form URL

+- The e-mail always refers to the Chatbot in case the client has issues or questions they can get in touch with the Chatbot.

 ![TO-BE-PROCESS/MAKE-Screenshots/11.
 Sent license renewal form URL.png](https://github.com/DigiBP/Team-Apples/blob/1546a24de3f3222c595b6a0c8fbc52b69e984a95/TO-BE-PROCESS/MAKE-Screenshots/11.%20Sent%20license%20renewal%20form%20URL.png)

 ## 12. Renewing request received
 ![TO-BE-PROCESS/MAKE-Screenshots/12.
 Renewing request received.png](https://github.com/DigiBP/Team-Apples/blob/1546a24de3f3222c595b6a0c8fbc52b69e984a95/TO-BE-PROCESS/MAKE-Screenshots/12.%20Renewing%20request%20received.png)

 ## 13. Confirm renewal

+- The e-mail always refers to the Chatbot in case the client has issues or questions they can get in touch with the Chatbot.

 ![TO-BE-PROCESS/MAKE-Screenshots/13.
 Confirm renewal.png](https://github.com/DigiBP/Team-Apples/blob/1546a24de3f3222c595b6a0c8fbc52b69e984a95/TO-BE-PROCESS/MAKE-Screenshots/13.%20Confirm%20renewal.png)

 <img src="https://github.com/DigiBP/Team-Apples/blob/c19ac9acfcf5427fa8143a7f42124891f7619a22/TO-BE-PROCESS/MAKE-Screenshots/Details/13.%20Date%20to%20String.png"  width="50%" height="50%">